slackapi/bolt-js/docs/_deployments/serverless-framework.md

 **1. Prepare the app for AWS Lambda**

-In this section, we'll update your Bolt app to respond to a Lambda function instead of listening for HTTP requests.
-We'll do this by creating a custom Bolt receiver for Lambda.
+By default, Bolt listens for HTTP requests.
+In this section, we'll customize your Bolt app's [`receiver`](https://slack.dev/bolt-js/concepts#receiver) to respond to Lambda function events instead.

 First, install the official [AWS Serverless Express](https://github.com/awslabs/aws-serverless-express) module to transform Express HTTP requests to Lambda function events: